 The Benevolence Caregiver Team works each Monday morning from 8:30-10:00 am accepting applications for assistance from those in need in our community.
-Volunteers work once a month in the First Baptist Church Ministry Center on Poplar Street.
-They help take in clothing for the Clothes Closet, proivde vouchers to visit Five Loaves and Two Fish Food Pantry, offer gasoline vouchers for transportation to clinics, hospitals, or doctor appointments.
+Volunteers work in the First Baptist Church Ministry Center on Poplar Street.
+They help take in clothing for the Clothes Closet, provide vouchers to visit Five Loaves and Two Fish Food Pantry, and offer gasoline vouchers for transportation to clinics, hospitals, or doctor appointments.
 They can offer limited prescription assistance.
 They make referrals to community support groups within the community in areas related to family parenting, utility assistance, food and hot meal assistance, housing and medical resources, and more.
-Contact Mr. David Cordova if you can help with this important ministry to our community.
+Contact the church office or Mr. David Cordova if you can help with this important ministry to our community.

 There are many other mission projects conducted by our Sunday School classes and Small Groups to those in need in our community.

 Support of Mission Field Personnel

-Besides supporting mission workers around the world through our prayers and offerings First Baptist is an Encourage Church for Cooperative Baptist Fellowship field personnel, Missy and Francis Angala, who live and serve in Kampala, Uganda.
+Besides supporting mission workers around the world through our prayers and offerings First Baptist is an Encourager Church for Cooperative Baptist Fellowship field personnel, Missy and Francis Angala, who live and serve in Kampala, Uganda.
 We are also an Encourager Church for CBF field personnel, Anna and LaCount Anderson, who live and minister in eastern North Carolina.
 First Baptist is also a proud supporter of Hundley and Jennifer Harkleroad, who serve with Willing to Go to provide support to church starters and other missionaries by leading short term mission trips.

 Mission Projects & Trips